TobyLobster/sqrt_test/readme.md

 * If you can't afford 847 bytes of memory, try sqrt10.a (169 bytes) or sqrt1.a (59 bytes).
 * If every byte counts, choose sqrt7.a (42 bytes).

-Note: The fastest routine (sqrt9.a) has two tables of squares (512 bytes).
+Note: The fastest routines are table based (e.g. sqrt9.a) and have two tables of squares (512 bytes).
 This memory cost can be shared with a fast multiply routine like https://everything2.com/user/eurorusty/writeups/Fast+6502+multiplication which uses the same tables.